 Create a complete publication, using an InDesign book to manage the different articles - this works best if only one designer is working on the publication

-Create individual articles that you can later merge into a single publication using the Twixl Publisher application's Publication Composer - this works best when multiple designers are working on the same publication.
+Create individual articles that can be uploaded to a collection on the Twixl Platform - this works best when multiple designers are working on content for the same app.

 1. Publication-based workflow